Thyroid & Parathyroid Surgery

 Frequently Asked Questions

-What is parathyroid surgery?
+What is parathyroid surgery and who needs it?

 Is parathyroid surgery safe?

-How long does recovery take?
+How long does the operation take?